 As your student learns that they need to study for a test or if they are struggling in an area, have them write it down.
 That way, when it is time to study, he or she will know where to focus time so that they get the most of the study session.

 Help younger children with this as well.
 Rotate the study sessions to include the various topics they need to cover in school – even if it entails just reading a book to you.

 Best of all, as they complete a task, they can mark it off as done.
 That checkmark can be liberating!!

-Use your alarm.
 When you start your study session, make sure you send a start and end time so that your child doesn’t overwork his or her brain.
-In addition, it can be helpful to take a break just so so your child can clear his or her mind and doesn’t spend too much time sitting.
-If they sit too long without taking time away it can actually be counterproductive.
+Also, it can be helpful to take a break just so so your child can clear his or her mind and doesn’t spend too much time sitting.
+If they sit too long without taking time away, it can be counterproductive.